Skip to content

 Working with Scripted will require you to write blog posts, Social Media posts, website copy, or email newsletters.

-To start using the site, you’ll have to register, pass the test, and claim a job.
+To start using the site, you must register, pass the test, and claim a job.
+You’ll get your payment a few days after completing a job.

 3) Listverse